HopeWallet/Hope.Ethereum/README.md

 It is important that you set the ```NetworkProvider``` to the correct network before calling any utility methods.
 If you are calling ```EthUtils.SendEther``` on the mainnet when you only have Ether on rinkeby, this will result in an error being thrown.

-#### Ether

-The Hope.Ethereum library contains methods to easily send Ether and view the Ether balance of an address.

-##### Sending Ether
+## <a id="ethtransfer"></a>Ether Transfers

+### .NET Standard

 You can easily send Ether from one address to another using the Hope.Ethereum library.
-The code for doing this is as follows:
+The .NET Standard code for doing this is as follows:

 ```c#
 decimal readableEthAmount = 0.0000000000001m;